SELab-2/OSOC-3/files/user_manual.md

 ### Deleting a project (Admin-only)

-To delete a project click the **trash** button located on the top right of a project card or next to the project name in the detailed project page.
-A pop up will appear to confirm your decision.
+To delete a project click the **trash** button located on the top-right of a project card or next to the project name in the detailed project page.
+A pop-up will appear to confirm your decision.
 Press **Delete** again to delete the project or cancel the delete operation.

 ### Conflicts